970Design/nsz-vue-gravity-forms-plugin/README.md

-# 970 Design Vue Gravity Forms (Headless)
+# What is the Vue Gravity Forms Plugin?

-Secure proxy endpoints for headless Gravity Forms integration with Vue.js.

-## Description

-970 Design Vue Gravity Forms (Headless) provides secure REST API endpoints for using Gravity Forms in a headless WordPress environment.
-Perfect for decoupled architectures using Vue.js, Astro.js, or other JavaScript frameworks that can take advantage of Vue components.
+This is a WordPress plugin that provides secure proxy endpoints for headless Gravity Forms integration; and can be used in conjunction with the companion [Vue Gravity Forms](https://www.npmjs.com/package/@970design/vue-gravity-forms) package to render and process Gravity Forms in a headless WordPress environment.

-### Features
+## Features

 - Secure API key authentication
 - RESTful endpoints for form schema retrieval and submission